-The James Webb Space Telescope (sometimes called JWST) is a large, infrared-optimized space telescope.
-The project is working to a 2018 launch date.
-JWST will look back in time to find the first galaxies that formed in the early Universe, connecting the Big Bang to our own Milky Way Galaxy.
+The James Webb Space Telescope (JWST) was the #1 priority from the NRC's 2001 Decadal Survey "Astronomy and Astrophysics in the New Millennium" and is the most complex spacecraft ever attempted.
+JWST is a large infrared space telescope that will look back in time to find the first galaxies that formed in the early Universe, connecting the Big Bang to our own Milky Way Galaxy.
 JWST will peer through dusty clouds to see stars forming planetary systems, connecting the Milky Way to our own Solar System.